czara804/Terminal-Assessment/stat_update2.md

-Start of Day 2:
+Stat update 2:

-Day 1
+Day 1 summary
 - Software development plan skeleton and trello board set up in the morning.
 - checklists for features (implementation plan)
 - flow chart on paper